If you're having trouble with Wi-Fi calling on your device, here are a few quick and easy troubleshooting tips.

 You might see this error also come up as ER01.
 This just means your phone is generally having trouble with Wi-Fi calling.
 To deal with this, simply disable Wi-Fi calling for about a minute and then enable it again.

 Other "REG" errors

 The following errors all mean that your SIM card/Device needs an update:

 This type of update should happen automatically after a SIM card or phone number change has happened, but sometimes, we need to resend that update.
 In order for the update to reach your device, you can't be in a roaming area (check the coverage maps to confirm).
 Once you're in a home network area, get in touch so we can send the update to your phone.

 |J008.0 & 8.1

 |The Wi-Fi network is congested.
 Power down the modem and/or router and power it back up.

 W005.4 & 5.5

-If trying to enable the Wi-Fi calling (or iMessage) feature on your iOS device and getting an error related to activation in many cases this can be traced to the specific name assigned to your device, eg Bob's iPhone.
+If you are trying to enable the Wi-Fi calling (or iMessage) feature on your iOS device and get an error related to activation, in many cases, this can be traced to the specific name assigned to your device, e.g., Bob's iPhone.
 We suggest that you try to change the device name for your iOS device and then reattempt activating the feature.

-If none of these tips have gotten you up and running, then it's time to get in touch so we can help.
-Please be sure to let us know what you've done already so we know where to pick up.
+If none of these tips have gotten you up and running, it's time to get in touch so we can help.
+Please let us know what you've done so we know where to pick it up.